WDKA: Analog-to-digital conversion

-WDKA shut down its analog signal, over UHF channel 49, on February 17, 2009, the original target date in which full-power television stations in the United States were to transition from analog to digital broadcasts under federal mandate (which was pushed back to June 12, 2009).
-The station's digital signal remained on its pre-transition UHF channel 50.
-Through the use of PSIP, digital television receivers display the station's virtual channel as its former UHF analog channel 49.
+WDKA shut down its analog signal, over UHF channel 49, on February 17, 2009, the original target date on which full-power television stations in the United States were to transition from analog to digital broadcasts under federal mandate (which was pushed back to June 12, 2009).
+The station's digital signal remained on its pre-transition UHF channel 50, using virtual channel 49.

 Spectrum reallocation

 In October 2019, WDKA reallocated its digital signal onto UHF channel 25 as a result of the station's participation in the FCC's spectrum incentive auction.